6 Things You Should Know About Space Heaters

 What is a Space Heater?

-While a portable heater has its advantages, it is often a temporary fix (or a necessary solution when you’re renting).
-Let’s put the focus on installed, gas-powered heaters that have waste products flued to the outside of your home.
+While portable heaters have some advantages, it is often a temporary fix (or a necessary solution when you’re renting).
+First of all, let’s consider fully installed, gas-powered heaters that have waste products flued to the outside of your home.
 There are two main types to consider:

 - Gas wall furnaces